cs3157/recitations/C-Git/git.md

     git init

-Next, we want to make an exact copy of Jae's skeleton code.
-Git supports 'cloning', which does just that:
+ **But in this class, we won't be using `git init`**.
+Instead, all students start by making an exact copy of Jae's skeleton code.
+Git supports 'cloning', which does just
+ that:

     git clone [source_directory] [destination_directory]